• Technology

 • Conditional Loading: Use media attributes for responsive designs

-• Preloading: Add <link rel="preload"> for critical CSS
+• Preloading: Add for critical CSS

 I avoid the @import method though – it can slow down page loading.